soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-service-trust-portal.md

  - **Data Breach** - Information on how Microsoft detects and responds to a breach of personal data and notifies the controllers under GDPR, with links to relevant documentation and tools.

  - **DPIA** - Information about how Microsoft helps organizations meet their own Data Protection Impact Assessment obligations.

-### Resources

- - **Frequently Asked Questions** provides answers to common and important questions about the STP and Compliance Manager.

- - **Office 365 Security and Compliance Center** offers comprehensive resources for learning about security and compliance in Office 365, including documentation, articles, and recommended best practices.
+ -
+ - Data Protection provides Trust Documents for download, information about how Microsoft operates Azure, Dynamics 365, and Office 365.
+ -
+Azure Security and Compliance Blueprints offers turn-key security and compliance solutions and support, tailored to the needs of industry verticals, that accelerate cloud adoption and utilization for customers with regulated or restricted data.

 ### My Library

+Use the My Library feature to add documents and resources on the Service Trust Portal to your My Library page.
+This lets you access documents that are relevant to you in a single place.
+To add a document to your My Library, click the **...** menu to the right of a document and then select **Add to library**.
+You can add multiple documents to your My Library by clicking the checkbox next to one or more documents, and then clicking **Save to library** at the top of the page.

+Additionally, the notifications feature lets you configure you My Library so that an email message is sent to you whenever Microsoft updates a document that you've added to your My Library.

 ### Admin

 Administrative functions that are only available to the tenant administrator account, and will only be visible when you are signed in as a global administrator.

- **Settings** enables you to assign role-based access to Compliance Manager.
+ The **Settings** page lets you to assign role-based access to Compliance Manager.
 For more information, see the "Permissions and role-based access control" section in [Use Compliance Manager to help meet data protection and regulatory requirements when using Microsoft cloud services](meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md#permissions-and-role-based-access-control).

 ### Search

 ![Service Trust Portal - Search Input field](media/7c5cd817-3d62-420b-adb4-76e33fef941f.png)

-Click the magnifying glass in the upper right-hand corner of the page by to expand the Search input field, enter your search terms and press Enter.
-The Search control will appear, with the search term in the search pane input field, and search results will appear beneath.
+Click the magnifying glass in the upper right-hand corner of the Service Trust Portal page to expand the box, enter your search terms, and press **Enter**.
+The **Search** page is displayed, with the search term displayed in the search box and the search results listed below.

+![Service Trust Portal - Search on Documents with filter applied](media/86b754e1-c63c-4514-89ac-d014bf334140.png)

-By default, Search returns Document results, and you can use the Filter By dropdown lists to refine the list of documents displayed, to add or remove search results from view.
-You can use multiple filter attributes at the same time to narrow the returned documents to specific cloud services, categories of compliance or security practices, regions of the world, or industries.
+By default, Search returns document results.
+You can the results by using dropdown lists to refine the list of documents displayed.
+You can use multiple filters to narrow the list of documents.
+Filters include the specific cloud services, categories of compliance or security practices, regions, and industries.
 Click the document name link to download the document.

-![Service Trust Portal - Search on Documents with filter applied](media/86b754e1-c63c-4514-89ac-d014bf334140.png)

-Click the Compliance Manager link to display search results for Compliance Manager assessment controls.
-The listed search results show the date the assessment was created, the name of the assessment grouping, the applicable cloud service, and whether the controls are Microsoft or Customer Managed.
+To list controls from Assessments in Compliance Manager related your search terms, click **Compliance Manager**.
+The search results show the date the assessment was created, the name of the assessment grouping, the applicable Microsoft Cloud service, and whether the control is Microsoft or Customer Managed.
+Click the name of the control to view the control in the Assessment in Compliance Manager.

 ![Service Trust Portal - Search on Compliance Manager Controls](media/bafb811a-68ce-40b5-ad16-058498fe5439.png)

 > [!NOTE]
 > Service Trust Portal reports and documents are available to download for at least twelve months after publishing or until a new version of document becomes available.

+## My Library

+## Starter packs

+Starter packs are a Microsoft-curated set of security, compliance, and privacy documentation about Microsoft Cloud services for a specific area, such as an industry.
+Currently, the Service Trust Portal provides two built-in starter packs:

+- Financial Services Evaluation Starter Pack

+- Financial Services Assessment Starter Pack

+To access these built-in starter packs, go to **Service Trust Portal > Industries & Regions > Industry Solutions > Financial Services**.
+You can open or a download a document from a starter pack or save it to your My Library.

 ## Localization support

 Service Trust Portal enables you to view the page content in different languages.
 To change the page language, simply click on the globe icon in the lower left corner of the page and select the language of your choice.